Super Bowl III: Fourth quarter

-When the Colts got the ball back, only 8 seconds remained in the game.
+When Baltimore got the ball back, only 8 seconds remained in the game.
 The Colts then attempted two more passes before the game ended.
 Matt Snell said, "Leaving the field, I saw the Colts were exhausted and in a state of shock.
 I don't remember any Colt coming over to congratulate me".
 As he ran off the field, Namath, in a spontaneous show of defiance held up his index finger, signaling "number one"; "the only time I ever did that in my life", he said.

-Namath finished the game having completed 17 of his 28 passes.
+Namath finished the game having completed 17 of his 28 passes for 206 yards.
 He is the only quarterback to win Super Bowl MVP without throwing a touchdown pass.
 Snell rushed for 121 yards on 30 carries with a touchdown, and caught 4 passes for 40 yards.
 Sauer caught eight passes for 133 yards.
 Beverly became the first player in Super Bowl history to record two interceptions.
 Morrall had a terrible game—just 6 of 17 completions for 71 yards, with 3 interceptions.
-Through 56 games, he had the third worst passer rating in Super Bowl history, with a 9.3, one of only 3 ratings below 10.
+Through 58 games, he had the third worst passer rating in Super Bowl history, with a 9.3, one of only 3 ratings below 10.
 Despite not being put into the game until late in the third quarter, Unitas finished with more pass completions (11) and passing yards (110) than Morrall, but he also threw one interception.
 Matte was the Colts' top rusher with 116 yards on just 11 carries, an average of 10.5 yards per run, and caught 2 passes for 30 yards.
 The Colts were minus-4 in turnovers throwing four interceptions, all of which were deep in Jet territory.